conda/conda/docs/source/user-guide/tasks/manage-environments.rst

       conda env create -f environment.yml

-The ``yml`` file sets the new environment's name.
+The first line of the ``yml`` file sets the new environment's name.
 For details see :ref:`Creating an environment file manually
 <create-env-file-manually>`.

 #.
 Activate the new environment: